stdevPavelmc/mailad/Features.md

 [Return to index](Features.md#mailad-features-explained)

-## Active Directory integration and management
+## Active Directory Integration And Management

 This script is intended to provision a corporate mail server inside a DMZ and behind a perimeter mail gateway solution (I use the more recent version of Proxmox Mail Gateway).